AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/content-transformer/using.md

    >[!NOTE]
    > Ensure that you have run the BPA report before, and verify it with the URL http://host:port/apps/best-practices-analyzer/content/BestPracticesReport.html

-1. Click on the card with title **Content Transformer for BPA report**
+1. Click the card with title **Content Transformer for BPA report**

    ![image](/help/journey-migration/content-transformer/assets/ct-2.png)